How Much is Wooden Flooring in 2025?

 - FAQs

-Hardwood flooring is priced per square metre, so when you're shopping around for materials, it's a good idea to know the measurements for the space you're looking to install hardwood flooring onto.
+Hardwood flooring is priced per square metre, so it's a good idea to know the measurements for the space you're working on in order to calculate a more accurate budget.
+Below is a guide to the average supply costs (materials only, not including labour fees).

 FLOORING TYPE | COST PER SQUARE METRE |